-- 1) Vitamin D 2000 IU daily + Calcium 1500mg Daily (I recommend Citrical Petite) - a.
-Start one month before surgery or at the time of injury, and continue 3-months after surgery - b.
-Calcium and Vitamin D is important to general bone health and fracture healing.
-Studies also suggest that Vitamin D deficiency can be associated with poor healing.
+1) Vitamin D 800 IU daily

+a.
+Start one month before surgery and continue 3 months post surgery

+- b.
+Vitamin D is important to bone health and studies also suggest that Vitamin D deficiency can be associated with poor healing after rotator cuff repair.
 In this region of the country most patients are Vitamin D deficient.
-I don't check Vitamin D levels on all of my patients I do recommend that you take Vitamin D and Calcium during fracture healing.
-This combination also lowers the risk of other low energy fractures, so there are other good reasons to take it. - 2) Vitamin C: 500 mg twice daily for 2 weeks after surgery - a.
-At least one study has shown that Vitamin C can lower pain after surgery. - 3) NSAIDs. - a.
-Non-steroid anti-inflammatories (Ibuprofen, Motrin, Advil, Naproxen, Mobic, Celebrex, Aleve, etc.) can modulate rotator cuff and bone healing.
+I don't check Vitamin D levels on all of my patients, but I do recommend that you take Vitamin D. Daily Vitamin D also lowers the risk of hip fracture so there are other good reasons to take it. - 2) Vitamin C: 500 mg twice daily for 2 weeks after surgery a.
+At least one study has shown that Vitamin C can lower pain after surgery.

+3) NSAIDs.

+a.
+Non-steroid anti-inflammatories (Ibuprofen, Motrin, Advil, Naproxen, Mobic, Celebrex, Aleve, etc.) can modulate rotator cuff healing.
 The timing is important.
 It appears that if given early they can decrease tendon healing.
 Therefore, I advise avoiding NSAIDs for 6 weeks following surgery other than the first day.
-However, after the early phase NSAIDs may actually help remodeling for rotator cuff surgery.
+However, after the early phase NSAIDs may actually help remodeling.
 Therefore, from 6 weeks to 12 weeks after surgery NSAIDs may actually be advantageous and I advise taking them during this period as long as they are tolerated (no problems with upset stomach).
 Options are ibuprofen 600 mg three times daily or Aleve 2 tabs (440mg) twice daily from 6 to 12 weeks after surgery.
-NSAIDs should be avoided for fractures until your bones have healed.